rohit12crj/Study-Notes/Jenkins/notes.md

 ---

 ✅ Jenkins Version ?

-LTS (Long-Term Support)	2.541.1	Stable version recommended for production
+- LTS (Long-Term Support)	2.541.1	Stable version recommended for production

 ---

-✅ are docker & k8s plugin necessary with jenkins ?
+✅ Nre docker & k8s plugin necessary with jenkins ?

-no , u can just install docker inside jenkins agent and run the docker build commands . for eks , u can ekscli to connect with k8s cluster
+- no , u can just install docker inside jenkins agent and run the docker build commands . for eks , u can ekscli to connect with k8s cluster

 ---